oro13/oro13.github.io/_posts/2020-7-23-MarketPlace-Strategy-Pt-1.md

   - is there a better way to provide the service with a better customer experience?
     - there's nothing magic about a market place other than being a more efficient way to run a business

----

-## Strategy 2: Kick starting a market place

-How to solve the chicken-egg problem, where most marketplaces die, the early phase where there arent enough buyers to be useful to suppliers and/or the other way around.

-### 1. constrain your marketplace to the minimum viable marketplace

-### 2. concentrate on one side, supply or demand

-### 3. build supply (80% of these companies focused on supply first, almost exclusively

-### 4. Build demand